WordPress/Advanced-administration-handbook/multisite/create-network.md

 **Network Details**

-These are filled in automatically, but you can make changes.
-Server Address The domain of the URL you are using to access your WordPress installation.
-Network Title The title of your network as a whole.
-Admin E-mail Address Your email address as super admin of the network as a whole.
+These are filled in automatically, but you can make changes. `Server Address`: the domain of the URL you are using to access your WordPress installation. `Network Title`: the title of your network as a whole. `Network Admin E-mail`: your email address as super admin of the network as a whole.

 Double-check the details and press the **Install** button.